For those in the training game, it is the Cheltenham Festival that affords some of the most prestigious races that the sport has to offer.

 As you can see, there clear daylight at the top between Willie Mullins and Nicky Henderson, who can both be labelled in the ‘veteran’ category having trained their first runners at the Festival back in the 1990s.

-Gordon Elliott, a relative rookie having sent his first horse to Cheltenham in 2011, is climbing the leaderboard rapidly, and it is likely that he will overtake the likes of Martin Pipe and Fulke Walwyn in the coming years.
+Gordon Elliott, a relative rookie having sent his first horse to Cheltenham in 2011, is climbing the leaderboard rapidly, and it is likely that he will overtake Fulke Walwyn in the coming years having surpassed Martin Pipe in 2023.

 And when it comes to placing your Cheltenham Festival bets, don’t forget some of the up-and-coming trainers that are saddling big winners just not necessarily in great quality.
 The likes of Henry de Bromhead, Andrew Gemmell and Rebecca Curtis have come up with the goods for their backers in recent times.